hotbear1110/buff_bot/README.md

 # buff_bot
-Script that can scan buff
+Script that can scan buff for a specific float.

+Like if you want a float that has 42069 in the float value somewhere etc.

 Requirements: